Please read through here prior to contacting us;

 What disciplines do you shoot ?

 We are a target shooting club, we shoot various competition disciplines in the Midlands League including small-bore bench-rest, sporting rifle, full-bore carbine and air-pistol.
 We have open class club shoots for full bore rifle including the 500yd Fly Shoot.

 What calibers can I shoot at the club ranges ?

 We have facilities for air-rifle/pistol and .22LR at our indoor range; At Wetley, .22LR, Full-bore carbines and blackpowder up to .455″ and under 1,657fps muzzle velocity; At Thorpe we can shoot all full-bore calibers that can be held legally and that are not classified as HME.

 Yes you can, however as you will have access to firearms and ammunition you must successfully complete the probation training in full.

 Do you allow shooting guests ?

-    Home Office regulations do not allow ‘ordinary’ guests to shoot full-bore firearms at HO Approved clubs.
+Home Office regulations do not allow ‘ordinary’ guests to shoot full-bore firearms at HO Approved clubs other than on pre-arranged Guest Shoots.
 Overseas (qualified) visitors and FAC holding full members of other HO Approved shooting clubs may be able to shoot with our club but this requires special arrangements through the Club Secretary and approval by our Committee.

 When is the indoor range open ?

-    The indoor range is open every Wednesday and Friday evening from 7:00pm. (temporarily only Friday due to Covid related issues).
+The indoor range is open every Wednesday and Friday evening from 7:30pm.

 Does the club have firearms I can use ?